sylvainschmitt/troll_eval/singularity/troll4/README.md

-# TROLL and associated R packages Singularity container
+# TROLL 4.0 and associated R packages Singularity container
 Sylvain Schmitt -
-Feb 22, 2024
+May 24, 2024

 The singularity image is used by the snakemake pipeline and is copied from https://github.com/sylvainschmitt/singularity-troll .

-**TROLL and associated R packages**
+**TROLL 4.0 and associated R packages**

 This container includes: